The Glory (Olamide album)

 The Glory is the sixth studio album by Nigerian rapper Olamide.
-It was released on 26 December 2016 through YBNL Nation, and features guest appearances from Davolee, Wande Coal, Burna Boy, Phyno, Sossick and Akuchi.
-Production was handled by Pheelz, Shizzi, Paul Cleverlee, Young Jonn, DwillsHarmony, Major Bangz, H.O.D, 2Kriss and Sossick while mixing and mastering was handled by B.Banks.
+It was released on 26 December 2016 by YBNL Nation, and features guest appearances from Davolee, Wande Coal, Burna Boy, Phyno, Sossick and Akuchi.
+Production was handled by Pheelz, Shizzi, Paul Cleverlee, Young Jonn, DwillsHarmony, Major Bangz, H.O.D, 2Kriss, and Sossick, while mixing and mastering was handled by B.Banks.
 The album serves as a follow-up to Eyan Mayweather (2015).
+The Glory debuted at number six on the Billboard World Albums chart and spent two weeks on the chart.

 Background

-Olamide announced the name and release date to the album on 18 November 2016, stating that "It’ll be a hip hop album this time, no experimenting, just rap.
-I’m doing this for the culture and hardcore fans."
-The album, released on 26 December 2016, coinciding with his third OLIC (Olamide Live in Concert) at the Eko Hotel & Suites in Victoria Island.

-He revealed the tracklist to the album on 17 December 2016.
+Olamide announced the title and release date to the album on 18 November 2016, stating, "It'll be a hip hop album this time, no experimenting, just rap.
+I'm doing this for the culture and hardcore fans."
+The album was released on 26 December 2016, coinciding with his third OLIC (Olamide Live in Concert) at the Eko Hotels and Suites in Victoria Island.
+He shared the track list on 17 December 2016.

 Singles

-The album's lead single is the remix to his 2016 hit single "Who You Epp?."
-The remix, titled "Who You Epp?
-(Refix)," features vocals from Wande Coal and Phyno and was released on 26 April 2016 with production being handled by Shizzi.
+The album's lead single is the remix of his 2016 single "Who You Epp?".
+Titled "Who You Epp?
+(Refix)", it features Wande Coal and Phyno and was released on 26 April 2016, with production by Shizzi.
 The second single "Owo Blow" was released on 20 August 2016 and was produced by Major Bangz.
 The third single "Omo Wobe Anthem" features Burna Boy and was released on 6 December 2016.
 The song was produced by Pheelz.
-On 19 December 2016, the music video for the, Dwills-produced intro to the album; it was directed by Mr. Moe Musa.
+On 19 December 2016, the music video for the, Dwills-produced intro to the album was released; it was directed by Mr. Moe Musa.

-Commercial performance

-The Glory debuted at number six on the Billboard World Albums chart and spent two weeks on the chart.